isc-projects/isc-dnssec-guide/doc/signing.rst

    Done signing with key 10376/ECDSAP256SHA256

-When the second message appears, your zone is signed.
+When the second message appears, the zone is signed.

 Before moving on to the next step of coordinating with the parent zone, let's make sure everything looks good using ``delv``.
 We want to